VishuVish/E91-QKD-Using-Qiskit/README.md

 This project is a **Demonstration of the Ekert91 (E91) QKD protocol** implemented in Qiskit.

-In this project, just like in [BB84](https://github.com/VishuVish/A_BB84_sim_using_Qiskit), the random bitstream used here are **not** from built-in pseudorandom generators.
+In this project just like in [BB84](https://github.com/VishuVish/A_BB84_sim_using_Qiskit), the random bitstream used here are **not** from built-in pseudorandom generators.
-It is sourced from my project, [Chaos2Crypto](https://github.com/VishuVish/Chaos2Crypto-FFT-Based-Random-Number-Generator),
-where I developed an FFT-based random number generator with bias correction and cryptographic extraction.
+It is sourced from my project, [Chaos2Crypto](https://github.com/VishuVish/Chaos2Crypto-FFT-Based-Random-Number-Generator), where I developed an FFT-based random number generator with bias correction and cryptographic extraction.

 ---